 Super Easy Ways to Eat Environmentally Friendly

-Try to Purchase Locally Grown Produce
+Try to Purchase locally-grown produce

 Purchase locally grown produce whenever possible to minimize your impact on the environment.
 Local produce is typically pesticide- and herbicide-free, meaning that it’s less harmful to the environment.
-Plus, it’s usually cheaper and healthier than produce that’s shipped from far away.
+Plus, it’s usually cheaper and healthier than produce shipped from far away.

 If at All Possible, Eat Foods Raw

 Raw foods are typically lower in calories and contain more nutrients than cooked or processed foods.
 They’re also easier to digest, which means they help improve your overall health.
-In addition, they’re packed with enzymes and other vitamins and minerals that are essential for a healthy body.
+In addition, they’re packed with enzymes and other vitamins and minerals essential for a healthy body.

 Eat What You Have First, and Never Waste Food